raspy135/Qun-synthesizer/README.md

 ## Supported MIDI Control numbers

-Basically all tone-related parameters can be controlled by MIDI CC signal.
+The synth is initially designede as sound module without any user interface.
+All tone-related parameters can be controlled by MIDI CC signal.

-Therefore a set of MIDI CC signal can be used as preset save data.
+A set of MIDI CC signal can be used as preset save data.
+Press "Rec" button to dump MIDI CC messages.
+If the synth goes wrong state, you can use Lyrat's "Mode" button (next to Rec button) to toggle MIDI receiving status.
+This can be used as "Panic" button.

+Here is some special command available through MIDI
-Program change will load a preset.
+* Program change will load a preset.
+Through UI, 32 presets can be accessed through UI, but actually it has 128 slots.
+* For saving preset, use CC #0.
+It will save current preset to Flash (0-127).

+If you want to control parameters by your MIDI keyboard, use below chart to check the CC number.
+Or, you can see the CC# in the screen at the top of the parameter name.
+Assigned CC# cannot be configured.

+When you change CC parameters through MIDI keyboard or any other devices, the changed parameter will be shown on the display in real time.
+So you will see what you are changing, the value and mode names just like when you change parameters on the device.

 ```
                             "Save Preset", //0x0